 - 5.1.
-The Director of Finance must annually advise the Cabinet and Council on the prudent level of reserves and general balances for the authority, taking into account prevailing and anticipated levels of risk and uncertainty.
-In year, the Director of Finance should report on any financial forecast or anticipated event that could threaten the council's ability to maintain reserves of at least the stated level, drawing attention to any material financial implications. - 5.2.
+The Executive Director for Finance must annually advise the Cabinet and County Council on the prudent level of reserves and general balances for the authority, taking into account prevailing and anticipated levels of risk and uncertainty.
+In year, the Executive Director for Finance should report on any financial forecast or anticipated event that could threaten the council's ability to maintain reserves of at least the stated level, drawing attention to any material financial implications. - 5.2.
 Planned spending from reserves, provisions and funds must be approved as a part of the budget or budget monitoring processes.
 The use of reserves, provisions and funds for purposes other than those planned must be reported to and agreed by the Cabinet. - 5.3.
-The Director of Finance will report to the Cabinet for its approval to use reserves, provisions and funds held by the council.
+The Executive Director for Finance will report to the Cabinet for its approval to use reserves, provisions and funds held by the council.

-Accountancy arrangements
+Accounting arrangements

 - 5.4.
-The Director of Finance must ensure that all the financial transactions of the council are accurately reflected in the council's accounting records. - 5.5.
-The accounting policies, practices and procedures adopted by the council will be determined by the Director of Finance and will reflect professional standards and recommended good practice.
+The Executive Director for Finance must ensure that all the financial transactions of the council are accurately reflected in the council's accounting records. - 5.5.
+The accounting policies, practices and procedures adopted by the council will be determined by the Executive Director for Finance and will reflect professional standards and recommended good practice.
 All services are required to adhere to these policies, practices and procedures in recording the financial transactions of the council. - 5.6.
-Any proposed changes to accounting policies, practices or procedures or material departures from professional standards or recommended good practice must be declared and must be acceptable to the Director of Finance and to the council's external auditors before implementation. - 5.7.
-Services must use corporate financial systems, unless the prior agreement of the Director of Finance has been obtained and he / she is satisfied that the local system proposed contains adequate financial controls and is capable of feeding required data into corporate systems. - 5.8.
-The Director of Finance will make appropriate arrangements for and advise officers and Members of the council on, all taxation issues that affect the authority. - 5.9.
-The Director of Finance will sign off the annual statement of accounts once satisfied that the statement represents a true and fair view of the financial position of the council.
+Any proposed changes to accounting policies, practices or procedures or material departures from professional standards or recommended good practice must be declared and must be acceptable to the Executive Director for Finance and to the council's external auditors before implementation. - 5.7.
+Services must use corporate financial systems, unless the prior agreement of the Executive Director for Finance has been obtained and he/she is satisfied that the local system proposed contains adequate financial controls and is capable of feeding required data into corporate systems. - 5.8.
+The Executive Director for Finance will make appropriate arrangements for and advise officers and Members of the council on, all taxation issues that affect the authority. - 5.9.
+The Executive Director for Finance will sign off the annual statement of accounts once satisfied that the statement represents a true and fair view of the financial position of the council.
 The accounts of the Council and associated opinions and reports of the external auditor will be presented to the Audit and Governance Committee. - 5.10.
-Senior Managers must sign a manager's assurance statement each year as prescribed by the Director of Finance.
+Senior leaders must sign a manager's assurance statement each year as prescribed by the Executive Director for Finance.